Please note that the printed version of this page will include opening times and other useful information for each property/event.

 109 Head Street, Halstead, Essex, CO9 2AZ

 See the 2012 'Shed of the Year' category winner!
-A fully eqipped 1950s post office, 1937 telephone kiosk and, new for 2013, the even bigger and better "Astwood Bank Post Office" shed houseing 115 restored British post boxes.
-Dressing up, use of l.s.d money, stamps etc. Hands on history!
+A fully eqipped 1950s post office, 1937 telephone kiosk and, now fully open for 2014, the 300 sq ft "Astwood Bank Post Office" set in the 1980s.
+All shown in a rural garden with no less than 125 restored British, Irish, French and Chinese post boxes.
+Dressing up, use of L.s.d money, stamps etc. Hands on history!
+Event not suitable for children under the age of 4.

-Additional Information: Only chance to view this private collection in 2013.
+Additional Information: Only chance to view this private collection without an appointment in 2014.

 Directions: 1/4 mile north of town centre on A134 Sudbury Road.